Graded geometry and generalized reduction: Introduction

-In \S \ref{sec:symplectic} we focus on \emph{symplectic} degree $2$ $\N$-manifolds, and derive their known correspondence with pseudo-euclidean vector bundles \cite{royt:graded} (see Theorem \ref{thm:pseudoeuc}) from the equivalence in \eqref{eq:VB22Man}: any vector bundle carrying a pseudo-riemannian metric naturally gives rise to an object in $\VB2$ by means of its Atiyah sequence, and equipping a degree 2 $\N$-manifold with a symplectic structure amounts to identifying its corresponding object in $\VB2$ with one of this type.
+In \S \ref{sec:symplectic} we focus on \emph{symplectic} $\N$-manifolds of degree $2$, and relate their known correspondence with pseudo-euclidean vector bundles \cite{royt:graded} (stated in Theorem \ref{thm:pseudoeuc}) with the equivalence in \eqref{eq:VB22Man}: any vector bundle carrying a pseudo-euclidean metric gives rise to an object in $\VB2$ by means of its Atiyah sequence; the corresponding $\N$-manifold of degree 2 carries a natural symplectic structure, and any degree 2 symplectic $\N$-manifold can be identified with one of this type, see \eqref{eq:compdiag}.